sharing the journey of relationship, embodiment, and awakened living

 How is that possible?
 It couldn’t be possible otherwise.
 That massive computer doesn’t live in your head or your heart.
 Your body is a receiver for that central intelligence.
 When we pay attention to our feelings, we are not lone individuals struggling to figure things out.
 We are tips of a single iceberg, all hearing the voice of a single being, Life, inside us, telling us what It wants.
 That voice wants what’s best for everyone because there is only One.

-Marshall Rosenberg, founder of Nonviolent Communication or NVC, asserts that the only thing a human being has ever said is either “please” or “thank you.”
-In other words, we’re either telling someone that we want something or telling them that we’re getting it.
+Marshall Rosenberg, founder of Nonviolent Communication, asserts that the only thing a human being has ever said is either “please” or “thank you.”
+In other words, we’re always either telling someone that we want something or telling them that we’re getting it.

-Needs are central to NVC because needs are central to life.
+Needs are central to Nonviolent Communication (or NVC) because needs are central to life.
 When we want something, it’s because we need something.
 We don’t always know what that is, but we can feel it.
 Uncovering our true needs, then, is immensely empowering and resolves much conflict.

 Our needs, like our feelings, aren’t something we choose; life gives them to us.
 Like babies, the way we know whether or not our needs are being met is through our feelings.
 The difference is that as we grow up, we learn to either be aware of our feelings, that is, to recognize and act on them consciously and intentionally, or we learn to not be aware of our feelings, i.e., to “stuff” them.
 Either way, our job throughout our life remains the same: to listen to our feelings so we can fulfill our/life’s needs.

-What does it mean to listen to and follow your feelings, i.e., your intuition?
+What does it mean to listen to and follow your feelings?
 There’s nothing obscure about it.
 It’s what infants do.
 When they need to eat, they cry or reach for food.
 Ideally, we react the same way.
 We answer to nature’s signals, our “natural impulses.”

 Of course adults live much more complicated lives.
 We can’t just cry or grab what we want.
 Your computer knows that.
 It figures that in.
 It can handle that complexity.
 It can handle anything.
 It runs the universe.
 It runs your body.
 There’s no need to micromanage your life.
-Your digestion, heartbeat, breathing, etc. have been doing pretty well so far without your guidance.
+Your digestion, heartbeat, breathing, etc. have been doing pretty well so far without any guidance from you.
 Your work and social life might do better with less.

 To get what you really want, know your needs.
 To know your needs, you have to feel your feelings.
 And when you follow your feelings, not your thoughts, you do what’s best for everyone.